ArtifexSoftware/MuPDF.NET/docs/pixmap.rst

       :raises ValueError: For unsupported image formats.

-   .. method:: ToBytes(string output="png", int jpg_quality=95)
+   .. method:: ToBytes(string output: "png", int jpg_quality: 95)

-      * New in version 1.14.5: Return the pixmap as a *bytes* memory object of the specified format -- similar to :meth:`save`.
-      * Changed in v1.22.0: Added **direct JPEG support**.
-Image quality can be influenced via new parameter "jpg_quality".

       :arg str output: The desired image format.
 The default is "png".
 For possible values see :ref:`PixmapOutput`.
       :arg int jpg_quality: The desired image quality, default 95.
 Only applies to JPEG images, else ignored.
 This parameter trades quality against file size.
 A value of 98 is close to lossless.
 Higher values should not lead to better quality.